Create an online room booking system for your organization

 You can close these gaps by constraining the start times to start every 15 minutes.
 You can enter *:15, *:30, *:45, *:00 in the constraint start times box.
 This would ensure that any appointment starts at a time interval of 15 minutes only, for example at 3:15 pm, 11:45 am and so on.

-You can further close the gaps on your room booking schedule by rounding off the end time to nearest quarter hour.
+You can further close the gaps on your room booking schedule by rounding off the end time to the nearest quarter-hour.
 This would round off end times like 3:52 pm to 4:00pm, 1:07 pm to 1:15 pm, and so on.

 You can further limit your availability on your room booking system by adding your opening hours and special holidays.
 You can click on the Change opening hours text or edit your opening hours via supervise screen and opening hours tab of your schedule.